Pewejekubam/qbd-to-gnucash/doc/PRD-2.7.3.md

   3. Write a new `diff` if unresolved mappings remain.
 - This process allows incremental refinement of account mappings.
 - This pattern generalizes to other future modules.
+> The presence of all three stages (baseline load, specific overlay, diff write) must be enforced in the pipeline with log assertions or debug-mode checkpoints.

 ---